AkatsukiSirius/GADS-22-NYC/README.md

 Ask

-Your first port of call is to ask Susan or Mark.
+Your first port of call is to ask Susan, Chris or Mark.

 #Submitting Homework